stnolting/neorv32/README.md

 ## Acknowledgements

-**A big shout-out to the community and all [contributors](https://github.com/stnolting/neorv32/graphs/contributors), who helped improving this project! :heart:**
+**A big shout-out goes to the community and all the [contributors](https://github.com/stnolting/neorv32/graphs/contributors), who helped improving this project! :heart:**

 [RISC-V](https://riscv.org/) - Instruction Sets Want To Be Free!